Below you will find a selection of frequently asked questions about the Mountaineering Scotland Combined Liability insurance scheme.

 Combined Liability will provide protection for your potential legal Liabilities, however; if you are going abroad you should take out specialist travel cover, available via BMC.
 Standard Travel Agents travel cover will rarely include Medical Expenses, or search and rescue whilst you are participating in climbing.

 In the event of a claim your limit of indemnity is the maximum your policy will pay.
-As awards in sport exceed £5m Mountaineering Scotland and Perkins Slade consider that £10m is an appropriate amount of cover as a minimum for both the Council and its Members.
+As awards in sport exceed £5m Mountaineering Scotland and Howden consider that £10m is an appropriate amount of cover as a minimum for both the Council and its Members.

 Professional Indemnity provides cover following negligent advice.
 For example, if you share knowledge with a colleague on the hill and a claim results from advice you have given, this part of the policy would apply.